oostendo/cvblob-python/README.markdown

+#python-cvblob
-Python Wrapper for the cvblob extension to OpenCV
+##Python Wrapper for the cvblob extension to OpenCV

-2011 Nathan Oostendorp, Ingenuitas Inc.
+###2011 Nathan Oostendorp, Ingenuitas Inc.

 This wrapper provides cvBlob's functionality wrappered in a style similar to the native OpenCV python bindings.
 The function calls are as close as possible to the C++ functions so that you can use the C++ docs/example code.

 Conventions are similar to the OpenCV 2.2 python interface, in brief:

  - functions: cvFUNCTIONNAME is contracted to FUNCTIONAME
  - data structures: CvDATATYPE is contracted to DATATYPE
  - color triples and coordinates are expressed as tuples